 “My original view and opinion, which I think was probably quick and uneducated, was just to put it back up,” Smith said.
 “Having taken the time, energy and effort and talking to a lot of people I have tremendous faith and trust in, it’s my view and opinion as one member that that’s not the right path.”

 The statue’s fate has not been resolved, and several deadlines for a decision have passed.
 Most recently, the BOG did not address the issue in its September meeting.

-WRAL reported that Smith acknowledged rumors that he might be interested in the presidency of the UNC System, for which a search is underway.
+WRAL reported in September that Smith acknowledged rumors that he might be interested in the presidency of the UNC System, for which a search is underway.

-“My heart’s not there [now],” he told the station.
+“My heart’s not there [now],” he told the station at the time.
 “Do I get up next week and my heart’s there?
 Maybe.”